-Under the rule, the gentleman from New York (Mr. GARCIA) will be recognized for 30 minutes, and the gentleman from Missouri (Mr. TAYLOR) will be recognized for 30 minutes.
+Under the rule, the gentleman from New York (Mr. Garcia) will be recognized for 30 minutes, and the gentle-man from Missouri (Mr. Taylor) will be recognized for 30 minutes.

-The Chair recognizes the gentleman from New York (Mr. GARCIA).
-Mr. GARCIA.
-Mr. Chairman, I yield
+The Chair recognizes the gentleman from New York (Mr. Garcia).
 Mr. GARCIA.
 Mr. Chairman, I yield myself such time as I may consume.